copper-engine/copper-monitoring/README.md

 You all also can download docker image from Docker Hub: `docker pull copperengine/copper-monitoring`

 ## Notes for dockerized Copper Monitoring
-Port 8080 should be binded to hosts port 8080 due to internal mapping to jolokia `docker run -p 8080:8080 copper-monitoring`
+You should bind a port of your choice 'nnnnn' to port 8080 due to internal mapping to jolokia `docker run -p nnnn:8080 copper-monitoring`
+example: `docker run -p 1234:8080 copper-monitoring`

 By default, inside Container we are not able to access localhost as host.
 Instead, do the following: